srhbinion/portfolio-iro/_portfolio/02-bloctalk.md

 link: "https://github.com/srhbinion/bloc-chat"
 link-name: github.com/bloc-chat

-keywords: Development, HTML/CSS, JQuery, JavaScript & Jekyll
+keywords: Development, Design, HTML/CSS, AngularJS, JavaScript & Firebase

 description: |
     Bloc Chat is a site I created during my bloc.io boot camp using AngularJS to control the views and Firebase to hold the Real Time Chat data.
 Head over to github to see my code.